Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 Make sure to store it in an airtight container to preserve its freshness.

-This Italian gluten-free chocolate cake is super simple to make, but to make sure you get the best result, here below are some helpful tips.
+This cake is super simple to make, but to make sure you get the best result, here below are some helpful tips.

 - Whip the egg white with some of the sugar and not by themselves, just like you would do for making meringue.
 This process will add a delicious meringue-like crispy crust on the outside.

-– Traditional Caprese is not a super high cake.
-If you want the cake to be a little higher add in 1 tsp of baking powder.
+- Traditional Caprese is not a super high cake.
+If you want the cake to be a little higher add in 1 teaspoon of baking powder.

 - If you need the cake to be 100% gluten-free make sure all the ingredients you use are certified gluten-free.